ejams1/starfield-modding-guide/README.md

 1. Download the `Ultra.ini` preset, and put in `Stock Game Folder` (this is tweaked to have settings more like Medium, but better meshes from Ultra)
 1. Replace the Nvidia DLSS plugin inside `Stock Game Folder` with the latest from [TechPowerup](https://www.techpowerup.com/download/nvidia-dlss-dll/)
 1. Install all mods, organize order, etc
-1. Pack loose files - see below
+1. Pack loose files and disable loose file loading - see below
 1. Delete shader cache - see below

 ## Tools